lowlighter/metrics/README.md

     plugin_habits_days: 14
 ```

-    🚧 The following feature is available as pre-release on @master

 You can display charts in this section :

 ![Habits plugin (charts)](https://github.com/lowlighter/lowlighter/blob/master/metrics.plugin.habits.charts.svg)

 These charts are generated from your recent coding activity.
 Languages metrics are computed with [github/linguist](https://github.com/github/linguist) from the diffs of your recent commits.

 Add the following to your workflow instead :
 ```yaml